 Major plot revelation!
 Expressly and unequivocally stated in “gave me breath, life” Aga / Shem is the father of Gilgamesh!

-The son of Shem is, like Cain with his father Adam, rejecting the essence of fatherhood at that time – his father’s authority while still claiming his father’s god-power by identifying himself with his father’s blood lineage.
-These acclamations assure Gilgamesh of his supreme power and authority as the Creator’s Hybrid God-Man to have dominion.
+The son of Shem is, like Cain with his father Adam, rejecting the essence of fatherhood at that time – his father’s authority while still claiming his father’s god-power by identifying himself with his father’s blood lineage, thus establishing Gilgamesh’s inherited authority / dominion over the earth.

 This alternate title for Gilgamesh glorifies the conqueror as having captured from Kish a list of sacred items in order of importance, equivalent to the Philistines capture of the ark of the covenant, In the pagan conviction, whom the god of this world hath blinded the minds of them which believe not, (II Corinthians 4:4) that the c2 force converting energy to mass and vice versa, cloned from the Creator, is now under their control.